magic-wormhole/magic-wormhole/README.md

 ```$ pip install magic-wormhole```

+On Debian/Ubuntu systems, you may first need `apt-get python-dev libffi-dev`.
+On OS-X, you may need to install `pip`.

 ## Motivation

 * Moving a file to a friend's machine, when the humans can speak to each